 What is the cost of a dental implant?

 The cost of dental implants can vary, based on your insurance.
 Our financial coordinator will be happy to review your benefits with you and discuss financing options.

-Our oral surgeon, Dr. Parelli, will discuss any questions you may have on the day of your consultation.
+Our oral surgeon, Dr. Parelli, will discuss any questions you may have on the day of your consultation at our Waxhaw office.